ahmedaliibrahim01/coffee_orders_data_analysis_and_visualization/README.md

 - **Top5Customers: Top 5 customers with the highest sales**
 - **Orders, customers, products: Raw data and updated data after analysis**

-## Methodology and Analysis Process

-The project followed these steps using data analysis and visualization techniques:

-- **Data Cleaning and Preparation:** In the first step, missing data and inconsistencies were identified and cleaned.
-Customer and product data were validated and merged.
-- **Data Analysis:** Relationships between orders and customer data were explored, and sales and customer preferences were analyzed.
-Products were analyzed by coffee type and roast type.
-- **Visualization:** Data visualization tools were used to create charts, such as sales distribution by country, top-selling products, and customer profiles.
-These visuals provide valuable insights for decision-making.
-- **Total Sales Analysis** The total sales were analyzed to see how sales changed over a specific period.

-## Key Findings and Results

-Some of the key findings from the project include:

-- **Most Popular Coffee Types:** Espresso and Americano are among the most preferred coffee types.
-- **Sales Distribution by Country:** The US, Germany, and the UK have the highest sales.
-- **Top-Selling Customers:** Customers with loyalty cards tend to place more orders.
-- **Profit Margins:** Expensive coffee types, like espresso, have higher profit margins.

 ## Screenshots of the project
 ![Dashboard](images/1_dashboard.png)
 ![TotalSales](images/2_totalSales.png)